thoughtfulworks/thoughtfulworks.github.io/_posts/data/database/nosql/2024-03-02-handling-nested-json-objects-in-mongodb-and-cassandra.markdown

 - **Schema Flexibility**: While Cassandra offers some flexibility with dynamic columns, its data model is generally more rigid than MongoDB's, requiring a defined schema that specifies the column families.
 - **Use Cases**: Cassandra excels in scenarios requiring high availability, scalability across multiple data centers, and the ability to handle large volumes of writes and reads.
 It is ideal for applications such as messaging systems, IoT data storage, and any use case that requires linear scalability and fault tolerance.

-In summary, MongoDB and Cassandra serve different purposes and excel in different scenarios due to their distinct data models and architecture.
+In summary, MongoDB and Cassandra serve different purposes and excel in different scenarios due to their distinct data models and architectures.
 MongoDB is a document database that is best for use cases requiring complex data structures and schema flexibility, while Cassandra is a wide column store optimized for scalability and performance across large, distributed datasets.

 ## What does it mean to have purpose-built tables with possible duplicate data in Cassandra?

 When it comes to Cassandra, tables are frequently constructed with the queries that the application will execute in mind, as opposed to minimizing data redundancy.
-Each table is typically optimized to serve a specific type of query with all the necessary data included within the same partition.
+Each table is typically optimized to serve a specific type of query, with all the necessary data included within the same partition.
 With that said, Cassandra may involve creating multiple, purpose-built tables that duplicate data in order to optimize data retrieval operations.
 This is fundamentally different from the relational database practice of normalization, which seeks to minimize redundancy and maintain data integrity by splitting data into multiple related tables that are then recombined using joins.

 - **Duplication for performance**: To ensure that each query can be satisfied by reading from a single table, without the need for joins or multiple reads from different tables, data is duplicated across these purpose-built tables.
 This means that the same piece of data might exist in several tables, each structured to answer a different query.
 - **Write amplification**: This approach leads to write amplification, where a single logical update may result in updates across multiple tables.
 While this increases write complexity, it benefits read performance because each query can be satisfied by a direct and efficient table scan.